org-metaeffekt/metaeffekt-bom-essentials/README.md

 #### Software Bill of Materials (SBOM)

-A human- or machine-readable BOM lists Software Artefacts providing details on one or more Software Assets.
+A human- or machine-readable BOM lists Software Artifacts providing details on one or more Software Assets.

 ### Hardware